paretomansmartvotesim/paretomansmartvotesim.github.io/condorcet.md

 To get a more fundamental understanding of Condorcet cycles, let's talk about how this beat map is related to the median.
 In this section, I'll show that the reason we have Condorcet cycles is because there's no one single position in two dimensions that would beat all the other positions head-to-head.

 The median works in one dimension just like the Condorcet winner.
-If you compare the median to any other position, then, in a vote, it would beat the other position .
+If you compare the median to any other position, then, in a vote, it would beat the other position.

 {% include sim.html
 link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA21SMU4EMQz8i-sUsWPHyb6Cgm51xSFRIK0EQkdxQvB2HI8OCk5bzNqOxzNOPqnStu-ss_R5KjtPL15Pp0J8y7PZihttUkhpo-9KhYy2WqjHoah5QC3_vqiMqNA3a6e75ZllaXa_zDWnMGMMC8IGUACUcAeEFNbAkXI5BnAhCZ5ICmdSBAAaURwJmhYAGnFEA9HMhlbTJq9lcBYaBDXspkFQmNl2xrGOAtja_O3XpFo_y1pm5JYJsr2tH80u_aOLLS6p6jlHIU5h0bAqgzCDRWtJYbBoBoBFA4sNHJm4z5p9HSwd9joW1S3lL2kdFB0KOnodChy9LjnMGwCrcdyV356NoziwlyIrBzsDZIMRQciAkKEpchgAWga4ns7H8Xp5vL49x0N9OD7ez8fL5UpfPzIyeM7oAgAA)"